ericwu13/arc-ov7670-segmentation/README.md

 # iRobot - Front-Vehicle Detection to Enhance Drivers' Awareness

 This application, which implements a image semantic segmentation on ARC IoT board, is designed to show how to use OV7670 camera and Machine Learning in embARC to achieve front-vehicle detection to enhance drivers' awareness.
+However, ultimately, we want to demonstrate that ARC processor can achieve scene understanding to do much more insteresting application in the future.
+For example, smart movement robot like household robot cleaner.

 * [Introduction](#introduction)
 	* [iRobot System Architecture](#system-architecture)